Apply to become a Professional Engineer

 The temporary licence is issued on a project and discipline basis for up to twelve months from approval.

-Consulting Engineer Designation
+Learn MoreConsulting Engineer Designation

 PEO's consulting engineer designation promotes recognition of engineers in independent practice.
 Only members designated by PEO as "consulting engineers" can use the restricted title.

-Application Process for those who applied before May 15, 2023
+Learn MoreApplication Process for those who applied before May 15, 2023

 This application process applies only to this group.

-On May 15, 2023, PEO changed its licence application process
+Learn More regarding Application Process for those who applied before May 15, 2023On May 15, 2023, PEO changed its licence application process

-PEO’s adoption of a six-month application process, changes to the Engineering Intern (EIT) and other programs and compliance with the Fair Access to Regulated Professions and Compulsory Trades Act.
+PEO’s adoption of a six-month application process, changes to the Engineering Intern and other programs and compliance with the Fair Access to Regulated Professions and Compulsory Trades Act.

 To serve and protect the public interest, PEO licenses only qualified practitioners using registration practices that are fair, objective, impartial and transparent.